duongtd23/AW-Runtime-Verification/README.md

 ## A Runtime Verification Framework for Safety Analysis of Autonomous Driving Systems

 The input scripts supporting our experiments are available in the [AWSIM-Script folder](AWSIM-Script).
+The setup requirements can also be found in this folder.

-The AW-Checker tool and its guidelines can be found in the [AW-Checker folder](AW-Checker).
+The AW-Checker tool and its installation guidelines can be found in the [AW-Checker folder](AW-Checker).

 The traces of our experiments are in the [Traces folder](Traces).

-The extended AWSIM-Labs and AWSIM-Script can be found at this forked repo: https://github.com/duongtd23/AWSIM-Labs.
+The extended AWSIM-Labs and AWSIM-Script can be found at: https://github.com/duongtd23/AWSIM-Labs/tree/awsim-script.

 ## Demonstration of some collisions